carbonplan/research/articles/carbon-removal-mechanisms/index.md

 Let’s work through examples involving biological systems.
 These can be more complex than the engineered systems described above because CO₂ in biological systems is constantly in flux and often harder to measure.
 As a result, humans have less direct control over outcomes, and need to consider a wider range of risks.
 The intuition we’ve developed above can help reduce those challenges.

 Consider a tree and its role in the carbon cycle.
 The tree uses photosynthesis to convert light energy into chemical energy, which it uses to convert CO₂ into compounds that make up the plant’s tissue.
 (For the purposes of the carbon cycle, scientists call a plant’s tissue its biomass.
-About 50% of the above-ground biomass of a tree is carbon from the atmosphere.<Reference color={meta.color} data={sidenotes[5]}/>)
+About 50% of the above-ground biomass of a tree is carbon from the atmosphere.<Cite id='martin.2018/>)

 Viewed in isolation, a tree performs carbon removal, at least for the period of its life when it is growing and therefore sequestering net CO₂ from the atmosphere into its tissues.
 How much?
 The rate depends on factors like the age and species of the tree and properties of the surrounding ecosystem, with carbon removal generally accelerating early in the growth of a tree and then eventually reaching saturation — the point at which CO₂ emissions from the decay of organic material like leaves balances the CO₂ removal from photosynthesis, and no further carbon removal occurs.
 During the growth and maturation of a tree — or of a forest with many trees — a cumulative quantity of carbon fluxes from the atmosphere into the biosphere.